c-c-k/JBA-Python-core/helper_scripts/helper.md

      - The path to a question solution edit file.
      - TODO: The path to one of the files of a currently worked on project.
    - Required option "--action" with the choices:
+     - "question_copy" to copy the currently edited question's solution code text to the X normal clipboard.
      - "question_paste" to paste the X clipboard selection into the currently edited question solution file.
-     - "question_copy" to copy the currently edited question's solution code text to the X normal clipboard.
      - TODO: project options.
    - PENDING REMOVAL:
      - _~~Required option "--track" with choices of actively studied JBA tracks (currently "py_core" or "fe_core").~~_
  - Get invocation info from argparse:
    - Get the relevant file path.
-     - planed variable name: current_file_path.
    - Get the required action.
-     - planed variable name: current_action.
    - PENDING REMOVAL:
      - _~~Get the JBA track for which the question should be handled.~~_
+ - Choose primary execution mode (question or project).
+   - question primary execution mode actions: question_copy, question_paste.
+   - TODO: project primary execution mode actions.
  - In case of a topic question related action:
    - Use the file path to deduce the question's programing language.
    - Set work paths: